xperthasan/PDF-to-Excel-Converter/README.md

 ![sample](https://github.com/user-attachments/assets/3b76f37d-e6b1-4fe4-91bd-959ed2b98cd8)
 # Features
-- Extracts table data from PDFs
+- Extracts data from PDFs
 - Converts it into structured Excel sheets
 - Fully written in VBA, no external dependencies
 # How to Use